kito129/betfairHitoricalRawDataConversion/README.md

                 }
             }
       },
-      "football":{                                     // if is not football is null, this data is based on Inter v Genoa -21/08/2021
+      "football":{                                     // only for SOCCER, otherwise null.
+This data is based on Inter v Genoa -21/08/2021
+            "league": "Serie A",                      // added previously based on wher path and file found the market "countryCode": "ITA",                      // added previously based on wher path and file found the market "season": "2020/2021",                       // added previously based on wher path and file found the market
             "finalResult":{
                 "home": {
                     "fthg": 4,                         // Full Time Home Team Goals -  columns F